 (1a) In order to facilitate the operation of section 105A(3) and (4)(a) in relation to applications for exploration licences in respect of an area that are made at the first available opportunity after that area has been surrendered under section 65 or has become forfeited under section 96A or 97, those applications shall be made in accordance with a prescribed procedure and shall be regarded as having been lodged at a time determined in accordance with the regulations.

-(2)(a) An application referred to in subsection (1) must identify the block or blocks applied for by number in accordance with section 56C(4).
+(2) An application referred to in subsection (1) must identify the block or blocks applied for by number in accordance with section 56C(4).

-(b) On an application for an exploration licence or on an exploration licence being granted the land affected is not thereby required to be surveyed, but where a dispute arises with respect to the position of such land or the boundaries or any boundary thereof the warden or Minister may order a survey to be made of the boundaries or the boundary in order to settle the dispute.
+(2a) On an application for an exploration licence or on an exploration licence being granted the land affected is not thereby required to be surveyed, but where a dispute arises with respect to the position of such land or the boundaries or any boundary thereof the warden or Minister may require a survey to be made of the boundaries or the boundary in order to settle the dispute.

+(2b) A survey required under subsection (2a) shall be —

+(a) arranged in accordance with the regulations; and

-(c) A survey ordered under paragraph (b) shall be arranged and paid for by such party or parties to the dispute as the warden or Minister determines.
+(b) paid for by such party or parties to the dispute as the warden or the Minister determines.

 (3) An applicant shall at the request of the mining registrar or warden furnish such further information in relation to his application, or such evidence in support thereof, as the mining registrar or warden may require but the mining registrar or warden shall not require information or evidence relating to assays or other results of any testing or sampling that the applicant may have carried out on the land the subject of his application.